 2.7.
-Where a parent elects to remove their child from the school roll to home educate, the educational establishment will make arrangements to pass any safeguarding concerns to the local authority.
+Where a parent elects to remove their child from the school roll to home educate, the educational establishment will make arrangements to pass any safeguarding concerns to the local authority (Child Absent from Education)

 3. MULTI-AGENCY WORKING and INFORMATION SHARING - the Designated Safeguarding Lead:-